resingm/honeypot/config/README.md

 happy that you volunteer to participate in the research.

 The scripts which are executed are stored in `/usr/local/bin`.
-The scripts will be removed by the `remove-hp.sh` script.
+The scripts will be removed by the `remove-debian-hp.sh` script.

 ### Summary